pouya-codes/singularity_extract_annotated_patches/README.md

   --is_tumor            Only extract tumor patches.
 Default extracts tumor and
                         normal patches.
   --seed SEED           Seed for random shuffle.
+  --num_patch_workers NUM_PATCH_WORKERS
+                        Number of worker processes to multi-process patch extraction.
+Default sets the number of worker processes to the number of CPU processes.

+required arguments:
+  --patch_location PATCH_LOCATION
+                        Path to root directory to extract patches into.

 use-manifest is not implemented yet